 What Is Tamping?

-Learning proper espresso tamping – how the ground coffee is packed into the portafilter (basket) – is key to getting this right.
+The purpose of tamping is to create a resistance using the compacted coffee and making the water work to push through it.
+This is how the flavor is extracted.
+Learning proper espresso tamping – how the ground coffee is packed into the portafilter (basket) – is key to getting this right (1).

 Some quick tips:

+The pressure of the water pulls oils from the grounds and creates the bold taste and rich texture you expect.
+Water, like most things in life (including us humans), will take the path of least resistance.
 If the coffee grounds are loose and uneven, the water will find the gaps and move through there, not pulling enough of the flavor from the grounds.

+To avoid this, you push down on the grounds in the portafilter resulting in a compressed puck.
+It resists the water, and that tension creates the taste and consistency of the shot (2).
 It can be a bit of trial and error to get this right, but it’s worth it.

 If it seems complicated, don’t let it intimidate you.
 Soon, it will be second nature.

-What You’ll Need
+What You Need

-- An espresso machine
+- A good espresso machine (start here)

-How To Tamp Espresso
+Step-by-Step: How To Tamp Espresso

 Ok let’s get down to it.
 You’ve got your tamping items ready, it’s time to tamp, son!